parro-it/babelplugin-to-eslintrule/readme.md

 ```
 > ['defaultParams']

-return an array containing eslint's ecmaFeatures to lint
+return an array containing eslint's ecmaFeatures corresponding to
 the es2015 feature provided by the babel plugin.

 Return an empty array if no corresponding ecmaFeature exists.